Stop Guessing What Customers Will Buy

 We've tried at least a half dozen other ideas that seemed terrific, but time and time again we struggled to find anyone who was excited about what we built - or willing to pay for it.

-Within the last couple years we were able to get one paying customer for an idea we had, but they canceled less than a year later.
+Within the last couple years we were able to get one paying customer for an idea we had, but they cancelled less than a year later.
 The only real success we've ever had with a recurring membership business is MemberSpace, and the reason it's been successful so far was counter to what you've probably read, watched, or heard about successful membership businesses.

 We never actually came up with the idea of MemberSpace, we simply listened and read what people were already publicly complaining about - a lack of membership functionality in Squarespace!